 Perhaps.
 Texas is a “proportionate responsibility” state, meaning you can collect damages if you are less than 51% at fault for the crash.
 If a judge or a jury determines that you were more than 50% at fault in Texas, you will be barred from collecting damages.

-In very serious or severe injury cases, you can expect the attorney for the at-fault driver to come up with reasons why you might be partly at fault.
+In severe injury cases, you can expect the attorney for the at-fault driver to come up with reasons why you might be partly at fault.
 A skilled motorcycle accident attorney should be able to rebut those accusations if they are not valid.

-If you were not wearing a helmet at the time of the accident, it may or may not have an impact on the damages you may collect.
-For example, if you sustain a very serious injury to your leg that requires surgical intervention, the fact that you did not have a helmet on should not have an impact on that damage.
+If you were not wearing a helmet at the time of the accident, it may or may not impact the damages you may collect.
+If you have a serious leg injury that requires surgery, not wearing a helmet should not be a factor.
+The leg injury and the helmet are unrelated.

 If, however, you suffered a traumatic brain injury that could have been reduced or potentially eliminated with the use of a helmet, not having a helmet on at the time of the crash will be a major issue in the case.

-The best way to analyze a fair settlement is to speak to a qualified attorney with a track record of holding insurance companies accountable for serious injury damages.
-Each factor listed above, liability, damages, and ability to pay, must be considered in determining a reasonable amount for your case.
+The best way to analyze a fair settlement is to talk to a qualified attorney.
+Look for one who has a proven track record of securing compensation from insurance companies for serious injury damages.
+You need to consider three factors: liability, damages, and the ability to pay.
+These will help you decide a fair amount for your case.

 For instance, let’s assume that John was riding his motorcycle and another driver turned in front of him, causing the crash.
 Nothing John could have done would have prevented the accident from happening.
-In this case, liability would be clear, and the other driver probably received a ticket.
+Liability would be clear in this case, and the other driver probably received a ticket.

-A fair settlement for a crash depends on how badly John is hurt and how much insurance coverage is available to pay for those damages.
-John may be very seriously injured, but if the available insurance coverage is limited, in this case, a fair settlement may be the policy limits of all the available insurance coverage.
+A fair settlement for a crash depends on how badly John is hurt.
+It also depends on how much insurance coverage is available to pay for those damages.
+John might be seriously hurt.
+If the insurance coverage is limited, a fair settlement could be the maximum amount of that coverage.

 Alternatively, John might have been lucky and received minor injuries, which required a trip to the emergency room and very little follow-up, if any.
-In this case, a reasonable settlement would include an analysis of the medical expenses, lost wages, and other damages and how long it took John to get back to normal.
+In this case, a fair settlement would look at medical costs, lost wages, and other damages.
+It would also consider how long it took John to return to normal.

-The best way to find a motorcycle accident lawyer for your case is to do your research on the lawyer’s ability, training, and experience with serious personal injury motorcycle crashes.
+The best way to find a motorcycle accident lawyer is to research their skills and experience.
+Look for their training and past work with serious motorcycle injury cases.
 The more experienced, the better.

-Also, understand who exactly is going to handle your case before you sign a contract with a law firm.
+Also, understand who will handle your case before you sign a contract with a law firm.
 You do not want an inexperienced associate handling your case and learning on the job.
-Having a partner in a law firm oversee the case is not the same thing as having the partner handle the case, and the settlement value will likely reflect that fact.
+Having a legal firm partner watch over the case is not the same as having them manage it.
+The settlement value will likely show this difference.

 The motorcycle accident lawyers at the Baumgartner Law Firm have been handling serious personal injury and wrongful death motorcycle crash cases in Houston, TX, for over three decades.
 We have obtained numerous multimillion-dollar settlements and may be able to help you.